InEngine-NET/InEngine.NET/docs-src/commands.md

 InEngine 3.x
 Copyright © 2017 Ethan Hann

-  --command-plugin    Required.
+  --plugin            Required.
 The name of a command plugin file, e.g.
                       InEngine.Core

-  --command-verb      A plugin command verb, e.g. echo
+  --command           A command name, e.g. echo

-  --command-class     A command class name, e.g.
+  --class             A command class, e.g.
                       InEngine.Core.Commands.AlwaysSucceed.
 Takes precedence
-                      over --command-verb if both are specified.
+                      over --command if both are specified.

   --args              An optional list of arguments to publish with the
                       command.